adiboy17/atstask/README.md

 ----------------------------------------------------------

-## Write an Infrastructure as code using Terraform:
+## Writing an Infrastructure as code using Terraform:

 1. Configure the Provider: To do this step you need to have AWS-CLI signed in.
 To know more about how to do it please check how to launch ec2."
 ```terraform